YaoGroup/DIFFICE_jax/docs/Codes.md

 network output, including re-normalization and reshaping.
 Two versions of codes are provided in this folder.
 The `pinns` subfolder involves the code is for the **regular PINN** training,  and the `xpinns` subfolder is for the **extended-PINN (XPINN**) training.

+The mathematical formation for the regular PINN training is provided in [this link](https://github.com/YaoGroup/DIFFICE_jax/blob/main/docs/Isotropic.md), and the description of the XPINNs setting is given in [this link](https://github.com/YaoGroup/DIFFICE_jax/blob/main/docs/XPINNs.md).
+Both the `pinns` and `xpinns` folders contain four Python scripts, each specifying a key component for PINN training.
+Detailed instructions for correctly calling the functions in these scripts can be found in the [example codes](https://github.com/YaoGroup/DIFFICE_jax/tree/main/examples) within the `examples` folder of this repository.

 ### `DIFFICE_jax/data/pinns/preprocessing.py` / `DIFFICE_jax/data/xpinns/preprocessing.py`